Nianna/Karedi/README.md

 ## Downloads

-The program is currently released as an executable jar file, you can found the newest version in the [Releases](https://github.com/Nianna/Karedi/releases/latest) section.
+You can found the newest version in the [Releases](https://github.com/Nianna/Karedi/releases/latest) section.

 ## Libraries